 End users have various concepts about what constitutes a letter or "character" in the writing system for their language or languages.
 The precise scope of these end-user "characters" depends on the particular written language and the orthography it uses.
-In addition to the many instances of accented letters, they may extend to digraphs such as Slovak "ch", trigraphs or longer combinations, and sequences using spacing letter modifiers, such as "k".
+In addition to the many instances of accented letters, they may extend to digraphs such as Slovak "ch", trigraphs or longer combinations, and sequences using spacing letter modifiers, such as "k^w".
 Such concepts are often important for processes such as collation, for the definition of characters in regular expressions, and for counting "character" positions within text.
 In instances such as these, what the user thinks of as a character may affect how the collation or regular expression will be defined or how the "characters" will be counted.
 Words and other higher-level text elements generally do not split within elements that a user thinks of as a character, even when the Unicode representation of them may consist of a sequence of encoded characters.

 The variety of these end-user-perceived characters is quite great-particularly for digraphs, ligatures, or syllabic units.
 Furthermore, it depends on the particular language and writing system that may be involved.
 Despite this variety, however, the core concept "characters that should be kept together" can be defined for the Unicode Standard in a language-independent way.
-This core concept is known as a grapheme cluster, and it consists of any combining character sequence that contains only nonspacing combining marks or any sequence of characters that constitutes a Hangul syllable (possibly followed by one or more nonspacing marks).
+This core concept is known as a grapheme cluster.
+A grapheme cluster consists of a base character followed by any number of continuing characters, where a continuing character may include any nonspacing combining mark, certain spacing combining marks, or a join control.

 An implementation operating on such a cluster would almost never want to break between its elements for rendering, editing, or other such text processes; the grapheme cluster is treated as a single unit.
 Unicode Standard Annex #29, "Unicode Text Segmentation," provides a complete formal definition of a grapheme cluster and discusses its application in the context of editing and other text processes.
 Implementations also may tailor the definition of a grapheme cluster, so that under limited circumstances, particular to one written language or another, the grapheme cluster may more closely pertain to what end users think of as "characters" for that language.